cliftonh02/ruby-oop-inheritance/readme.md

 Make the following additions to our `Person` class.
 It is up to you to determine whether you should use an instance or class method.

 * A method that checks to see if a `Person` is old enough to vote.
+* A method that returns the number of `Person` instances that have been created.
 * A method that counts the number of `Person` instances that have been created.
 * A method that compares two people and determines which one is older.
-* A method that returns all `Person` instances that begin with a certain letter.
-This letter should be passed in as an argument.

 ## Break (3:25 - 3:35, 10 minutes)